 Separated from a spouse or partner

-If you've permanently separated from your spouse or partner, you don't elect for a separate assessment, but you do need to tell us that you've separated.
+If you've permanently separated from your spouse or partner, you do not elect for a separate assessment, but you do need to tell us that you've separated.

 You'll receive your own tax return to complete and will be taxed as a single person from the date you permanently separated.